-Oxford have a whole load different covers, the Aquatex is one of the most cheapest models.
+Oxford has a whole load of different covers, the Aquatex is one of the cheapest models.
 As such, it’s very lightweight and basic with just a single clip strap underneath and some holes at the front for threading a lock.
-The cover is available in half dozen different sizes, I have the Large, which fits my Fazer (with a Givi rack) well, covering it all, without dragging on the floor such that wet will wick up it.
+The cover is available in half a dozen different sizes, I have the Large, which fits my Fazer (with a Givi rack) well, covering it all, without dragging on the floor such that wet will wick up it.
 It’s slightly elasticated at the bottom which helps keep it in place, but the clip strap going under the bike means it’s going nowhere.
-In the worst winds I just found the front wheel slightly exposed.
-That said, crawling around trying to reach for the strap under the bike can be a bit of faff, especially in the wet or your bike has tonnes of crud on it’s underside.
+In the worst winds, I just found the front wheel slightly exposed.
+That said, crawling around trying to reach for the strap under the bike can be a bit of faff, especially in the wet or your bike has tonnes of crud on its underside.

 And there we have it, a cheap and cheerful bike cover that does exactly as it says on the tin.

 Update Aug 2016: From a long-term point of view, 18 months later this cover is still holding up alright.
 Just starting to develop a hole in one corner from the mirror, but otherwise still good.